-The term Waterfowl relates to ducks, geese and swans.
+The term waterfowl relates to ducks, geese and swans.
 Domestic ducks and geese, (there are no domestic swans), have been selectively bred for meat, eggs or exhibition purposes.
-It is widely considered that all domestic ducks, with the exception of the Muscovy, have been bred from the mallard and that all domestic geese, except the Chinese, originated from the wild greylag goose.
+It is widely considered that all domestic ducks, with the exception of the Muscovy, have been bred from the Mallard.
+Most European breeds are descended from the wild Greylag, Anser anser.

 The BWA has produced a book on British Waterfowl Standards, with detailed descriptions of the colour, size and shape of all the breeds recognized in the UK.
 For more information about the book and details of how to buy it click here.